 When I wrote the code for this tutorial I used different tabs in Arduino IDE to implement different functions, because of this you will need to download the code from our GitHub repo by following the link on the bottom of this page.
 If you have an Odometry Module installed ensure that you change OdoMod_Installed to true on line 14 of the Version_0_3.ino file.
 Once done unzip the code and upload to MIPR.

 To keep this page uncluttered I will insert the sensor board code below.
 To download the full code go to our GitHub repo by following the link at the bottom of this page.

 By looking at the code you can see that we use the direct values from the LDR's to set the motors speed.
 If the sensed light is of a similar intensity the robot will move forwards.
 If it's not the motor on the side where the light is the brightest will stop and the motor on the opposite side will spin at a speed proportional to the light.
 The opposite side motor is stopped to make the robot more responsive.
 In light avoidance the behaviour is inverted.

 This behaviour was first described by Valentino Braitenberg and this version of MIPR with this code behaves like Braitenberg's presentation of vehicles.
 The diagram below shows whats going on in the robot and how the light intensity is fed back into the motors to control their speed.

 This code can be improved on by smoothing the data and making the robot behave in a more predictable way.
 You could remove the speed light relationship making the robot move in low light situations.
-For this to work you would need to do some threshold and calculate ambient light levels.
+For this to work you would need to do some thresholding and calculate ambient light levels.